randysworldwide/rww-installers/Scripts/_VSCWinTerminalREADME.md

 ## Automate wiring

 Each Automate "Execute Script" step does **not** contain the full script body.
-It contains a small bootstrap wrapper that:
+It contains a small bootstrap wrapper (`VSCWinTerm-Bootstrap-Install.ps1` / `VSCWinTerm-Bootstrap-Uninstall.ps1`, kept in `Scripts/BootstrapperScripts/`)
+that:

 1. Downloads the current version of the matching `.ps1` from the public `rww-installers` repo (`raw.githubusercontent.com`, no authentication